coatespt/cursor-twitter/SESSION_NOTES.md

 # TTD and Direction

+## Meta-Clusters show up very rarely
+With meta_cluster_similarity_threshold: 0.6 I only saw one meta-cluster in logical days of Tweets.
+That meta-cluster was two clusters and the Tweets seemed to be nearly identical.
+Trying at 0.76, but that's beyond the recommended so something might be wrong.

+One possibility is that we are clustering on the medioids not the actual tweets.

 ## Dynamic adjustment of the Z minima
 Sometimes you see a gross inflation of the number of busy words.
 It is not clear why.
 A facility to dynamically adjust the Z values to keep them at some optimim number might be useful.